Humberside Geologist no 18

 Some of the longer meetings we have held stand out as impressive achievements by our society of amateur scientists such as the Centenary Meeting in 1988 and the 125th Anniversary, when all the speakers were members of the Society.
 Ted Wright correcting Willy at the Centenary Meeting during his lecture from the back of the lecture theatre by shouting out “I think you’ve got that wrong brother” was a special moment.

 The Geology and Art projects in 2014 were fascinating.
 Previously London based poet Michael McKimm had collaborated with me, Stuart Jones and my night class students, writing poems about our fieldwork in his book Fossil Sunshine published in 2013.
-Four members of the Society collaborated with five local artists and Michael McKimm, leading to the publication of a booklet, a display in an art gallery and a conference at Hull College.
+Four members of the Society collaborated with five local artists and Michael McKimm, leading to the publication of a booklet, a display in an art gallery in Humber Street and a conference at Hull College.
 Fine artist and HGS member Anna Kirk-Smith created works of art representing the four geologists for the display.
 I still have the decorated hard hat that she gave me afterwards.
 I still think that it would have been fascinating to have a field trip and workshop to compare and contrast how artists and geologists view and interpret the landscape, particularly on the coast.
+The Facebook page called “On the Endless Here” (Verdi et al. 2014) created for the event still exists and attracts new ‘likes’ from visitors.

-From the outset of the Centenary Chalk Project I was concerned about correlating the biostratigraphy of the Chalk of the Northern Province with the biozones used in the south.
-The zonal indicators used in the north were established as northern equivalents of the southern zones and some are not easy to find and identify.
-Moreover the zones have never been scientifically defined using a biostratigraphic event at the base rather than by lithostratigraphy.
-My hope was that we could properly define the zones and perhaps erect our own zonation based on different fossil groups.
+From the outset of the Centenary Chalk Project, I was concerned about correlating the biostratigraphy of the Chalk of the Northern Province with the biozones used in the south.
+The zonal indicator fossils used in the north were established as northern equivalents of the southern zones although some are not easy to find and identify.
+Moreover, the zones have never been scientifically defined using a biostratigraphic event at the base rather than by lithostratigraphy (bad scientific practice).
+My hope was that we could properly define the zones and perhaps erect our own zonation based on local fossil species.
 We did not achieve this and Felix Whitham published the Project Group’s research without defining the biozones.
-With this in mind I proposed the holding of a joint Chalk Symposium with the YGS in 2015 to spend a day discussing this problem and jointly propose solve the biostratigraphy issue. <insert link> Whilst it was a pleasant meeting and was a great opportunity for the Chalk workers from the south and north to meet, regretfully the original aims of the meeting were not achieved.
+With this in mind I proposed the holding of a joint Chalk Symposium with the YGS in 2015 to spend a weekend discussing this problem and jointly propose how to solve the biostratigraphy issue (Horne 2015).
+Whilst it was a pleasant meeting and was a great opportunity for the Chalk workers from the south and north to meet, regretfully the original aims of the meeting were not achieved.

-I am so grateful to the members of the Society who willingly share their expertise and enthusiasm for our Science.
-In particular I benefited from the help of Lynden Emery who introduced me to the Speeton Clay, Ken Fenton who shared his knowledge of the Middle Jurassic plants of the Yorkshire coast and the Quaternary of the Holderness coast, Felix Whitham with his attention to the detail of Chalk stratigraphy and Ron Harrison’s enthusiasm for erratics and urban geology.
+I am so grateful to the members of the Society who willingly share their local expertise and enthusiasm for our Science.
+In particular I benefited from the help of Lynden Emery who introduced me to the Speeton Clay, Ken Fenton who shared his knowledge of the Middle Jurassic plants of the Yorkshire coast and the Quaternary of the Holderness coast, Felix Whitham with his attention to the details of Chalk lithostratigraphy, and Ron Harrison’s enthusiasm for erratics and urban geology.
+It is a privilege to have been able to pass on their wisdom and understanding to a new generation of local geologists.

-The Society has changed a bit from my early days as a member; for instance we now have PowerPoint rather than slide projectors and started to hold a “blended” programme that includes online meetings which enable distant members to participate in our meetings.
-It is still composed of a friendly bunch of enthusiastic people with a common interest in rocks, fossils and minerals.
+The Society’s meetings have changed a bit from my early days as a member; for instance we now have PowerPoint rather than slide projectors and a blackboard.
+Following the Covid pandemic we now hold a “blended” programme that includes online meetings and social media which enable distant members to participate in our events from the comfort of their homes.
+John Connor’s lectures to the Society from California over the last 4 years have been a really enjoyable addition to our Programmes.
+The HGS is still composed of a friendly bunch of enthusiastic people with a common interest in rocks, fossils and minerals.
 Long may it flourish!

 Back to Humberside Geologist number 18 contents page